francoisrobertlab/mnasechip-cj2020/README.md

 ### Two dimensional plots

 Move to the plot2do folder.
-Replace `&{mnase-chip-folder}` with the folder containing the MNase-ChIP data.
+Replace `${mnase-chip-folder}` with the folder containing the MNase-ChIP data.

 ```
-plot2do.sh -f &{mnase-chip-folder}/merge.txt
+plot2do.sh -f ${mnase-chip-folder}/merge.txt
 ```

 ### Identification of coordinates of +2 nucleosomes